 On average, I’m paying 268 AZN per night or $158 per night.
 This is an amazing rate for a 5-star hotel!
 This is around the same rate as a 4-star hotel you can book in the Bay Area like the W San Francisco, without the discount.
-Points wise, expect to pay 20,000 to 35,000 Marriott Bonvoy points for a night, which can be a good deal, but I was working on a signup bonus for the Citi Premier at the time which would get me better value for future trips.
+Points wise, expect to pay 20,000 to 35,000 Marriott Bonvoy points for a night due to its Category 4 placement.
+This can be a good deal, but I was working on a signup bonus for the Citi Premier at the time which would get me better value for future trips.

 This is also one of the hotels where you can redeem points for room upgrades all the way up to their Ambassador Suite, their second highest room category after the Presidential Suite.
 Of course, as usual, it’s better to leverage your status and kindly ask through the Marriott Bonvoy app instead to get free room upgrades, or try your luck with Suite Night Awards.

 JW Marriott Absheron Baku- Location

 The JW Marriott Absheron Baku is located by the famed Baku Boulevard, which is a promenade that stretches across the vicinity of Baku by the shore of the Caspian Sea.
 In this area, you’re really in the modern and chic part of Baku with other luxurious hotels, designer stores, and high-end bars and restaurants.
 Formula One fans can really get a nice view of Baku race track’s starting line if they manage to book a Sea View room.
 Be sure to stay here on the next F1 race in Baku!